-For further support, please see EMAS' guidance 'Working with Muslim families in Portsmouth', on your school's shared area if you have membership of EMAS Collective Worship Examples Wider Considerations Parents/carers who want to withdraw their child from collective worship either selectively or from all worship.
-Can my child be withdrawn from the prayer said at the end of worship?
-A parent/carer might be concerned about their child saying a prayer or singing a hymn or concerned about the content of the collective worship. meditation or joining in a prayer.
+For further support, please see EMAS' guidance 'Working with Muslim families in Portsmouth', on your school's shared area if you have membership of EMAS Collective Worship Examples Wider Considerations Collective Worship Parents/carers who want to withdraw their child from collective worship either selectively or from all worship.
+Examples Can my child be withdrawn from the prayer said at the end of worship?
+A parent/carer might be concerned about their child saying a prayer or singing a hymn or concerned about the content of the collective worship.
+Wider Considerations By law, schools must have a daily act of collective worship and the school cannot withdraw children for their own reasons.
+A parent can however withdraw their child from some or all of the Collective Worship.
+It is important for a school to consider their Collective Worship policy and the content of the Collective Worship that is most appropriate for their school.
+The guidance on Collective Worship (Circular 1/94) states that: "Collective worship in county schools and equivalent grantmaintained schools must be wholly or mainly of a broadly Christian character, though not distinctive of any particular Christian denomination".
+It is important to decide what is worship and what is not so that it is clear when children can or cannot attend.
+A school should communicate this clearly to parents/carers.
+Schools should also make it clear that children will be invited to respond in a way appropriate for them, for example silence, meditation or joining in a prayer.